Published 13:24 IST, January 5th 2021

 Advertisement

-“Just got off phone with @realDonaldTrump,” tweeted newly elected Rep. Marjorie Taylor Greene of Georgia, who is aligned with a conspiracy group backing Trump.
+“Just got off the phone with @realDonaldTrump,” tweeted newly elected Rep. Marjorie Taylor Greene of Georgia, who is aligned with a conspiracy group backing Trump.

 “He wants you to call your Rep & Senators TODAY, ALL DAY!" she tweeted Monday.
-"Don’t let Republicans be Surrender Caucus!”
-She later joined president on Air Force One as he traveled to Georgia.
+"Don’t let Republicans be the Surrender Caucus!”
+She later joined the president on Air Force One as he traveled to Georgia.

 Both Hawley and Cruz are potential 2024 presidential contenders, vying for Trump's base of supporters.